The Ric Rac at the campfire

 Furthermore, the lack of game reminded us

-That it had been long since either of us took a spiritual journey.
+That it had been long since either of us took a spiritual

 Our lives had become just pointless slaughter.